 Easy To Make Chocolate Truffles

 This is a family tradition of ours.
-We enjoy making candy recipes and giving these to the special people we love!
+We enjoy making candy recipes and giving them to the special people we love!
 I decided to update and redo the post and show you the easy steps when making these yummy balls of chocolate.

 Ingredients – Chocolate Truffles

-• Real milk or dark chocolate chips: High-quality chocolate is best!
+- Real milk or dark chocolate chips: High-quality chocolate is best!
 The star of the show!
 Deliciously rich and creamy chocolate is typically made with chocolate or cacao, sugar, cocoa butter, milk fat, and natural flavors.

-• Vanilla extract (or any flavor of choice): Adds and enhances the flavors of butter, egg yolks, dark chocolate, and whole milk.
+- Vanilla extract (or any flavor of choice): Adds and enhances the flavors of butter, egg yolks, dark chocolate, and whole milk.

-• Chocolate Shot or “Sprinkles”: Little bits of chocolate-flavored candies, typically made with white chocolate and they do not melt.
+- Chocolate Shot or “Sprinkles”: Little bits of chocolate-flavored candies, typically made with white chocolate, don’t melt.
 Sold in a variety of colors.
-Adds a fun flare to the truffles that people love!
+It adds a fun flare to the truffles that people love!

 Kitchen Items You May Need: